sabifo4/Tutorial_MCMCtree/README.md

 ## Introduction

+### Reproducible tutorial

-In this repository, you will find step-by-step guidelines to run `MCMCtree` using the approximate likelihood.
+In this repository, you will find step-by-step guidelines for timetree inference with PAML under a reproducible environment.

 For this tutorial, we assume that the user has already (1) collected their data, (2) inferred the corresponding gene/genome alignment/s, and (3) inferred the corresponding phylogeny/ies.
 We will focus on the following: